 Donate A Car Online

 Donating a car is an incredibly easy way to recycle it.
 Not only is your donation a great way to contribute to the green movement, it’s also a wonderful way to help a child from your community.
-Wheels For Wishes is a nonprofit car donation program that benefits Make-A-Wish, helping them to grant wishes for more children facing life-threatening medical conditions.
+Wheels For Wishes is a nonprofit car donation program that benefits Make-A-Wish, helping them to grant wishes for more children facing critical illnesses.
 The proceeds from recycling or auctioning your vehicle help your local Make-A-Wish grant more wishes for kids in your community.

 Maybe an online car donation will be your first step towards reducing paper usage!
 Alternatively, you may also call 1-877-431-9474 to make a car donation over the phone.
-No matter what, we make it quick and easy for you to donate a vehicle and help kids with life-threatening medical conditions feel more hope, strength and joy.
+No matter what, we make it quick and easy for you to donate a vehicle and help kids with critical illnesses feel more hope, strength and joy.